Flow-Launcher/docs/plugins.md

 Here are some plugins to add to the functionality of Flow-Launcher.

-They are either Wox plugins that work already or have been ported over to be compatible.

 <!--START_SECTION:plugin-->
 |                                           Name                                            |                               Description                                |                    Author                    |Version|
 |-------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|----------------------------------------------|-------|